My writing interests are general, with expertise in science, history, biographies, and how-to topics. I have written over 70 books.

 The world of physics had many new discoveries at the end of the nineteenth century.
-In France, Henri Becquerel discovered a strange new property of matter were energy was continually being emitted from uranium salts.
+In France, Henri Becquerel discovered a strange new property of matter where energy was continually being emitted from uranium salts.
 Pierre and Marie Curie continued with Becquerel’s work and discover the radioactive elements: thorium, polonium, and radium.
-At about the same time, Wilhelm Röntgen discovered X-rays which was a form of high energy radiation that was capable of penetrating solid materials.
+At about the same time, Wilhelm Röntgen discovered X-rays, which were a form of high-energy radiation capable of penetrating solid materials.
 Rutherford learned of these new discoveries and began his own research into the radioactive nature of some elements.
 From these discoveries, Rutherford would spend the rest of his days unraveling the mysteries of the atom.

 McGill University in Canada

 Rutherford’s strong research skills won him a professorship at McGill University in Montreal, Canada.
 In the fall of 1898 Rutherford started his position as a professor of physics at McGill.
 During the summer of 1900 after two years of concentrated work on the radioactive nature of thorium, he traveled back to New Zealand to marry his impatient bride.
 The newlyweds returned to Montreal that fall and began their life together.

 Rutherford worked closely with his able assistant Frederick Soddy starting in 1902 and the pair followed up on a discovery by William Crookes who had found that uranium formed a different substance as it gave off radiation.
 Through careful laboratory research, Rutherford and Soddy demonstrated that uranium and thorium broke down in the course of radioactivity into a series of intermediate elements.
 Rutherford observed that during each stage of the transmutation process different intermediate elements broke down at a particular rate so that half of any quantity was gone in a fixed amount of time, which Rutherford called the “half-life”—a term still in use today.